boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ```
 + Everything works!
 Now time to make it do the thing.

-### Resolving Evironment Address & Size with our BOF
+### Resolving Environment Address & Size with our BOF
 + We will now adjust our code to resolve the Environment Address and Size with our C BOF code.
 + We will use inline assembly code to do this by using the `__asm__()` GCC function.
 + When we compile the code with ming, we will add the `-masm=intel` flag to tell ming that we want to compile with the GCC C inline assembly functionality.

 ```c
 #include <windows.h>
 #include "beacon.h"